Mahimaraikwar28/Assesment/README.md

 ## Back-end Internship at Volopay

 ### Steps to create a new project and install node in it.
-npm init -i
+1.npm init -i

-now install express by
+2.now install express by
 node i express

-Install the required dependencies by running the following command: node i csv node i fs
+3.Install the required dependencies by running the following command: node i csv node i fs

-Import the card transaction dataset into your preferred database system or use it directly from the provided CSV file.
+4.Import the card transaction dataset into your preferred database system or use it directly from the provided CSV file.

 Start the server by running the following command:

-npm main.js
+* npm main.js

 The server will start running on http://localhost:3000 by default.